rails/rails/guides/source/action_controller_advanced_topics.md

   hinder performance.
 * Failing to close the response stream will leave the corresponding socket open forever.
 Make sure to call `close` whenever you are using a response stream.
-* WEBrick servers buffer all responses, and so including `ActionController::Live` will not work.
+* WEBrick servers buffer all responses, and so streaming with `ActionController::Live` will not work.
 You must use a web server which does not automatically buffer responses.

 Log Filtering
 -------------